axsh/vdc_training/workshop_03_load_balancer/01_load_balancers.md

   --is-cacheable\
 ```

-Notice that the `service type` is set to `lb` this time.
+Notice again that the `service type` is set to `lb` this time.
 That will tell Wakame-vdc to treat this image as a load balancer.

 Next open `/etc/wakame-vdc/dcmgr.conf` in a text editor.